RedisLabs/redislabs-docs/content/rs/release-notes/rs-6-4-2-releases/rs-6-4-2-tba.md

 - Amazon Linux 2 supported as a release candidate (RC)

     {{<note>}}
-A database with modules cannot reside on an Amazon Linux 2 node.
+A database with modules cannot reside on an Amazon Linux 2 (release candidate) node.
 Support will be added in a future maintenance release.
     {{</note>}}

 - Add node ID indication to [`debug_info` package]({{<relref "/rs/references/cli-utilities/rladmin/cluster/debug_info">}}) (RS95360)